PurpleMB/purplemb.github.io/_posts/2025-03-21-drink-game.markdown

 </p>

 <p>
 Shifting gears from scalable programming techniques, <span class="book-title">Boba Eye</span> also required a scalable solution for generating visuals for player-created drinks.
 Due to its freeform system of allowing players to create drinks out of arbitrary flavor combinations, it wasn't feasible to create bespoke pieces of artwork for all the drinks the player could make.
-Instead, shaders, scripts capable of modifying how models or sprites are displayed in a rendering environment, were utilized to allow for drink visuals to synthesize authored and procedural elements in a way that ensured each drink was both visually enticing and distinct.
+Instead, shaders (scripts capable of modifying how models or sprites are displayed in a rendering environment) were utilized to allow for drink visuals to synthesize authored and procedural elements in a way that ensured each drink was both visually enticing and distinct.
 </p>

 <p>